Low Tc Hafnium Kinetic Inductance Device with High Internal Quality Factor: Generalization of the Marttis-Bardeen model

-As mentioned in the introduction, the $T_c$ of Hf can be tuned post-fabrication with annealing at temperatures above the original deposition temperature.
+The $T_c$ of Hf can be tuned post-fabrication with annealing at temperatures above the original deposition temperature.
 We annealed one set of chips at \SI{300}{\degreeCelsius} in an Argon environment for $30$ minutes.
 The $T_c$ of the annealed chip dropped to \SI{233(2)}{\milli\kelvin} while the normal resistance decreased to $\SI{0.83(3)}{\Omega}/\square$.
 Eq.~\ref{eq:Lk} suggests $L_k$ increases to $\SI{4.9(1)}{\pico\henry}/\square$ and the measured value is $\SI{5.3(1)}{\pico\henry}/\square$.

 The $Q_i$ values at \SI{10}{\milli\kelvin} are summarized in Fig.~\ref{fig:Qivsfr}.
 KIDs in the low-frequency band have $Q_i$ close to or exceeding $10^5$, which will provide excellent energy resolution as phonon sensors.
 No significant reduction of $Q_i$ was observed with annealing.
 Rather, annealed KIDs in the high-frequency band have higher $Q_i$, which is most likely caused by systematics in the measurement environment, since the no-annealing data was taken five days after the DR reached \SI{1}{\kelvin}, while the annealed data was taken 20 days after.
 The circulator, which only presented in the high-frequency band, might not have reached thermal equilibrium with the DR in five days, allowing thermal photon emission to back-propagate to the KID and reduce the $Q_i$.